programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

         * *WFS feature type for map display*: The feature type to use when displaying data on the map
         * *WFS URL for editing data*: The base URL of the WFS to be used for editing and deleting geometries.
 It has to be a WFS-T provided by the configured Geoserver instance.
         * *WFS feature type for editing data*: The feature type to use when editing or deleting geometries via WFS
+        * *Add points for displaying icons*: If activated, a point is added to the center of polygons.
+This point can be styled via the SLD file (e. g. to display a symbol icon at the center of polygons)
+        * *Custom style function*: A function body for manipulating OpenLayers styles (see section "Custom styling functions")
         * *Masterportal: Raster layer ID*: The ID of a raster layer that should be displayed in addition to the vector data in Masterportal.
 Only displayed when opening Masterportal via the editor.
         * *Masterportal: Vector layer IDs*: The list of possible layer IDs is iterated until an entry is found that matches all conditions.
            * *JavaScript function*: A function body that has to return true for this condition to be matched (see section "Custom JavaScript functions" below).